-- 1. The SRE (including age appropriate information regarding online pornography/sexting) /PSHE/ Online Safety curriculum is embedded throughout all classes and subjects. - 2.
+- The RSE (including age appropriate information regarding online pornography/sexting) /PSHE/ Online Safety curriculum is embedded throughout all classes and subjects.
+Our PSHE curriculum follows the SCARF scheme and each year the children will cover the "Relationships and Me" unit from SCARF.
+The "Moving and Growing" units cover Sex Education; these will not be used other than in Year 6 alongside other resources (see below). - 2.
 Year 5/6 children follow a course on sex education during the summer term, based around The 4 Learning "Living and Growing" DVD.